Famous food of Sikkim – In this blog, We have listed 19 delicious Sikkim food that will tantalize your taste buds.

 Indian main course meal for lunch and Dinner includes Dal, Bhat, Roti (Flatbread), and Sabzi (Cooked Vegetables).
 Lentil’s soup is cooked in a pressure cooker with Indian spices like turmeric etc. Bhat is simple steamed rice.
 If you want to eat light but energetic food.

-Dal Bhaat is one of the best dishes.
-It is Indian Vegan food.
+Dal Bhaat is one of the best Indian Vegan food.
 Dal is a great source of Protein.
-The addition of Ghee makes this food more delicious & tastier.
+The addition of Ghee makes this recipe more delicious & tastier.

 15. Chhurpi Soup